 Adoption Agencies

-There are six Minnesota adoption agencies that fall under the Public Private Adoption Initiative (PPAI) contract with the Minnesota Department of Human Services.
+There are six Minnesota adoption agencies that fall under the Public Private Permanency Collaboration (PPPC) contract with the Minnesota Department of Children, Youth, and Families.
 These agencies provide adoption services for children under State or Tribal guardianship at no cost to families.
 Services include (but are not limited to) agency-specific education, home studies, and post-adoption services.

 Click on each logo to learn more about the agencies and the services they provide or find an agency by region here.